Wondering how to cast to your Samsung TV? Communication between electronic devices has become the norm with the world going smart.

 - Connect the HDMI adaptor to the USB port on your device.

-- Turn on your TV and change the input to the HDMI port you are using.
+- Turn on your TV and change the input to your HDMI port.

-Now that you have been guided on how to connect your Samsung devices to your TV, you are on the way to fully utilizing your devices.
-In this way, you will get value for money with top-notch experience either while beaming the photos or watching movies.
+Now that you have been guided on connecting your Samsung devices to your TV, you are on the way to fully utilizing your devices.
+This way, you will get value for money with top-notch experience while beaming the photos or watching movies.